Jet creation in post-AGB binaries: the circum-companion accretion disc around BD+46$^{\circ}$442: Discussion and conclusions

-For \bd, the presence of a magnetic field is not known, however.
-Our modelling shows that the jet is a confined wind with a wide opening angle, instead of being a strongly collimated jet, as discussed in Sect. \ref{sec:concgeo}.
-Thus, the presence of a significant magnetic field causing a strong collimation of the jet is rather unlikely for this system.
+For \bd, no magnetic field is known, however.
+Our modelling shows that the jet is a confined wind with a wide opening angle, and not a strongly collimated jet, as discussed in Sect. \ref{sec:concgeo}.
+A significant magnetic field causing a strong collimation of the jet is therefore rather unlikely for this system.

 The velocity structure of the jet can be explained best by a latitudinally dependent structure, with the lowest velocities at the jet edges and the highest velocities along the jet axis (Sect. \ref{sec:jetvel}).
 The highest jet velocities rely strongly on the nature of the secondary component, since they must be of the order of the escape velocity near the surface of the accreting object \citep{livio97}.
 This implies that the jet is launched from the inner regions of the accretion disk, close to the secondary component.
 Hence, in order to have an estimate of the order of the escape velocity, we must approximate the mass and radius of the secondary.
 If we assume the evolved component to have a mass of $M_1 = 0.6\,M_\odot$ (which is the mass of a typical post-AGB star), then the mass of the secondary can be derived from the mass function and depends only on the inclination $i$.
-This results in a secondary mass of $1.48\,M_\odot$, $0.88\,M_\odot$, or $0.71\,M_\odot$, for inclinations of $40^\circ$, $60^\circ$, or $80^\circ$ respectively.
-The two most plausible candidates for the secondary component are either a MS star or a WD.
-We first consider the secondary to be a MS star.
+This results in a secondary mass of $1.48\,M_\odot$, $0.88\,M_\odot$, or $0.71\,M_\odot$, for inclinations of $40^\circ$, $60^\circ$, or $80^\circ$, respectively.
+The two most plausible candidates for the secondary component are either an MS star or a WD.
+We first consider the secondary to be an MS star.
 The radius of the secondary can be approximated from the mass-radius relation of \citet{demircan91} for low-mass terminal-age MS stars: